redox-os/book/src/ch08-05-troubleshooting.md

 If you have a problem with the toolchain, try `rm -rf prefix`, and everything will be reinstalled the next time you run `make all`.

+### Podman

+If enabled, the Podman environment is set up.
+[Podman](./ch02-06-podman-build.md) is recommended for distros other than Pop!_OS/Ubuntu/Debian.

+If your build appears to be missing libraries, have a look at [Debugging your Podman Build Process](./ch02-06-podman-build.md#debugging-your-build-process).
+If your Podman environment becomes broken, you can use `podman system reset` and `rm -rf build/podman`.
+In some cases, you may need to do `sudo rm -rf build/podman`.

+If you have others problems with Podman, read the [Troubleshooting Podman](./ch08-02-advanced-podman-build.md#troubleshooting-podman) chapter.

 ### Filesystem Config

 The list of Redox packages to be built is read from the [filesystem config](./ch02-07-configuration-settings.md#filesystem-config) file, which is specified in [.config](./ch02-07-configuration-settings.md#config) or `mk/config.mk`.
 If your package is not being included in the build, check that you have set `CONFIG_NAME` or `FILESYSTEM_CONFIG`, then check the config file.